clagms/H2020-MSCA-IF-20XY/README.md

 ## Usage Instructions

-The easiest way to compile the pdf is with the makefile (courtesy of @ilfreddy).
+The easiest way to compile the pdf is to use the provided scripts.

+### Command line (with make)

-In a terminal (i.e., on the command line), navigate to the project directory and type:
+In a terminal (i.e., on the command line), navigate to the project directory and run:
 > make
+(courtesy of @ilfreddy)

+### Powershell (Windows)

+In the powershell, navigate to the current project directory, and run:
+> .\build.ps1

-This will produce [document1.pdf](document1.pdf) and [document2.pdf](document2.pdf),
-corresponding to the two parts of Part B in the 2018 call.
+Both the above scripts will produce [document1.pdf](document1.pdf) and [document2.pdf](document2.pdf), corresponding to the two parts of Part B in the 2018 call.
 It will also produce [IF-2018-Part_B.pdf](IF-2018-Part_B.pdf), which contains both parts.
 When submitting the grant, one must submit documents 1 and 2 separately.

 To prepare your proposal you will want to: